 Vongchanh and Lipman both expressed frustration with the pandemic’s effects on their time as senators.
 During the pandemic, Vongchanh said it was difficult to sustain communication with different groups due to their not being together on campus.

 Vongchanh also said Stanford’s priorities on certain issues shifted in response to the pandemic, making it difficult to sustain work on evolving issues, such as advocacy for undocumented students.
-As for Lipman, he said that federal, state and county regulations made it difficult to ensure that faculty consistently recorded their Zoom lectures for international students during the pandemic.
+As for Lipman, the decentralized structure of Stanford made it difficult to ensure that faculty consistently recorded their Zoom lectures for international students during the pandemic.

 Defoe and Lipman will both be graduating this year, making them ineligible to run again.
 Vongchanh and Bahr both chose not to run again, citing burnout as their key reason, with Bahr adding that she has been involved in advocacy her entire life and felt that she could make a greater impact outside of the Senate.